-Robert J. Peters, President
+Robert J. Peters, Esq.

 Robert’s efforts at NW3C include innovating the prosecution of high-tech crimes, serving as a subject matter expert on topics and trainings related to child abuse, human trafficking, and Internet-facilitated child exploitation, and acting as lead instructor for NW3C’s Judges & Prosecutors courses.
 With his work, Peters’ goal is to make a significant impact in the field by pioneering and exporting best practices for the law enforcement community, both nationally and internationally.